-Europe, like the United States and other countries around the world,57 may be developing a trend for adopting data protection laws that include a general obligation to notify government agencies, individuals, or both of the unauthorized access or use of personal data.
-The Amendments reflect a growing awareness of data protection issues among the European public and the potential for increased enforcement of data protection laws by European DPAs.
-For example, in September 2009, nearly 25,000 people took to the streets of Berlin to demand better protection of personal data,58 and Germany's new coalition government-which will be formed by the end of October 2009-has declared that it intends to pass legislation specifically concerning data protection for employees and in the workplace.
+Europe, like the United States and other countries around the world, may be developing a trend for adopting data protection laws that include a general obligation to notify government agencies, individuals, or both of the unauthorised access or use of personal data.
+The amendments reflect a growing awareness of data protection issues among the European public and the potential for increased enforcement of data protection laws by European DPAs.
+For example, in September 2009, nearly 25,000 people took to the streets of Berlin to demand better protection of personal data, and Germany's new coalition government has declared that it intends to pass legislation specifically concerning data protection for employees and in the workplace.
 These activities suggest that any infringement of data protection rules will become riskier.

-To ensure compliance with the Amendments and likely future legislation in the European Union, companies should at minimum:
+To ensure compliance with the amendments and likely future legislation in the European Union, companies should at minimum:

-- Establish standard policies and operating procedures for data breach investigations, remediations, and notifications related to personal data, which include data beyond that which would trigger notification under U.S. law; - Assess and restructure the use or transfer of data lists and other personal data; and - Review and consider renegotiating service, employment, and other data-related contracts.
+- establish standard policies and operating procedures for data breach investigations, remediations and notifications related to personal data, which include data beyond that which would trigger notification under US law; - assess and restructure the use or transfer of data lists and other personal data; and - review and consider renegotiating service, employment and other data-related contracts.

 In making these changes, companies may want to take advantage of the opportunity to evaluate their overall data protection practices and consider implementing a more holistic approach to data protection compliance that anticipates subsequent legislation in this area.
-To avoid business risks, including fines, audits, and reputational damage associated with legal noncompliance, companies must properly focus their compliance efforts.
+To avoid business risks, including fines, audits and reputational damage associated with legal noncompliance, companies must properly focus their compliance efforts.
 Companies should consult with legal counsel for assistance in handling these matters.